-A related question that I ask myself: How would I say this if I weren't in a performative kind of mode?
+A related question that I ask myself, how would I say this if I weren't in a performative kind of mode?
 That's a million-dollar question.
-If I wasn't trying to be performative, if I wasn't trying to be an expert or whatever, how would I say this if I were being fucking real?
+If I wasn't trying to be performative, if I wasn't trying to be expert or whatever, how would I say this if I were being fucking real?

 If I were going past the noise and the politeness and being appropriate and looking like an expert, if I take all of that away, what would I say?
 What story would I tell?
 What is the emotional risk I can take here?

-Say something that feels like the edge of safety.
+Say something that feels like an edge of safety.
 Push the boundaries.
 Say what you really mean.
 Say the thing that's a little bit scary for you to say.
-Say something where you're like, "Oh no, I know who's going to get mad about this.
+Say something that you're like, "Oh no, I know who's going to get mad about this.
 Oh no, I know who's going to misunderstand this.
 Oh no, this is going to get some people unsubscribing.
 Oh no, if I say this, they might think..."

-Your brain will give you so much crap to keep you from taking emotional risks, because your brain thinks that safety is found in safety; being bland, being generic, being polite, being conceptual, being performative.
-Putting a safe distance between you and the reader so that you don't have to take any risks, you don't have to risk being known.
-You don't have to risk triggering thoughts in them.
+Your brain will give you so much crap to keep you from taking emotional risks because your brain thinks that safety is found in safety.
+Being bland, being generic, being polite, being conceptual, being performative, putting a safe distance between you and the reader so that you don't have to take any risks, you don't have to risk being known, you don't have to risk triggering thoughts in them.

-What that does, is it makes you likable.
-It makes you unquestionable.
-It makes you forgettable.
-This is a maxim that I live by, a marketing principle that I live by: If it's not repelling anyone, it's not powerfully drawing anyone in either.
-I'm going to say that again, it's so important.
+And what that does is it makes you likeable, it makes you unquestionable, it makes you forgettable.
+This is a maxim that I live by, a marketing principle that I live by: if it's not repelling anyone, it's not powerfully drawing anyone in either.

+I'm going to say that again.
+It's so important.
 If it's not repelling someone, it's not powerfully drawing in anyone either.

-If you're not inviting some people to say 'no, I don't get it, I disagree,' or whatever, then you're not inviting people into a 'fuck, yes!' experience either.
+If you're not inviting some people to say no, or I don't get it, or I disagree, or whatever, then you're not inviting people into a fuck yes experience either.

 When you take emotional risks, that's when you become interesting.
 That's when you become scroll-stop worthy.
-When you try to be safe and likable and professional, and all of that, that makes you forgettable.
+When you try to be safe and likeable and professional and all of that, that makes you forgettable.

-Now, this isn't like being... this is an important caveat...
+Now, this isn't like being - this is an important caveat.
 This isn't being provocative for provocation's sake.
-This isn't like, you've got to piss people off, you've got to also always tell super personal stories, or you have to be super edgy all the time.
+This isn't like, you've got to piss people off or you got to also always tell super personal stories, you have to be super edgy all the time.
 That's not what I mean.

-What I mean is, that you have to, every time you write, every time you speak, I encourage you to pause a little bit and check which part of you is showing up that kind of wants to hide behind this marketing persona.
-Then, instead, getting rid of that, instead drawing the reader or listener into a kind of intimacy with you.
+What I mean is that you have to - every time you write and every time you speak, I encourage you to pause a little bit and check which parts of you is showing up that kind of wants to hide behind this marketing persona and then instead, getting rid of that, and instead drawing the reader or listener into a kind of intimacy with you.

-Intimacy requires trust.
+It's about - the intimacy requires trust.
 You have to trust your reader first.
-You have to trust the listener first, to see you, to like you, to get you, to be on board with you, to want to go there with you.
-You have to trust them to be honored and interested and appreciative that you're sharing your truth.
-That you're taking this emotional risk.
+You have to trust the listener first to see you, to like you, to get you, to be on board with you, to want to go there with you.
+You have to trust them to be honored and interested and appreciative that you're sharing your truth, that you're taking this emotional risk.